The Magic System

 Your spell list are Sorcery Spells, with the following modifiers: Requires skill check (-10%), Requires Grimoire (-10%), Requires Gestures (-10%); Requires Magic Words (-10%); Can only use Tally (-10%), Required Disadvantage (-10%).

-In addition, any levelled damage spells that you want to learn as Signature Spells or memorize in your Spell Slots need to be changed to do Will based damage.
-Exception: You may learn a levelled damage spell as a Secondary spell but you must add the "Limited Use: Once per day (-40%)" limitation.
+In addition, any levelled damage spells that you want to put on your Cantrip Slot or Encounter Slots need to be changed to do Will based damage.

 Finally, status effect spells that last minutes must be changed to last seconds, using the modifier Reduced Time 1/60 (-35%).